 Wash the plastic jug and dry it thoroughly.
 Carefully cut open the jug and remove the bottom, the bottleneck, and the handle.
 Cut the remaining plastic into three or four pieces that will lay flat.
 Using a plant marker as a template trace the shape onto one of the plastic panels with a waterproof marker.
 Depending on the size of the marker you will be able to fit more than one on each panel.

 Cut out each marker from the plastic panels and set aside.
-Recycle any left over plastic pieces.
+Recycle any leftover plastic pieces.
 Using a waterproof marker write the name of each plant on a marker, then place it in the corresponding place in the garden.
 To make the writing on the plant labels last longer cover that side with packing tape.

 • Sprinkler from a 2-Liter Soda Bottle: Water your garden with this upcycled sprinkler made from a 2-liter plastic soda bottle.
-You’ll need a water hose or garden hose, a plastic bottle, electrical tape or duct tape, a hammer and nail, or a craft knife, or an electrical drill with small drill bit.
+You’ll need a water hose or garden hose, a plastic bottle, electrical tape or duct tape, a hammer and nail, or a craft knife, or an electric drill with a small drill bit.
 Remove the label and bottle cap from the plastic bottle.
 Wash the bottle and dry the outside of the container.

 Punch two or three rows of holes on one side of the bottle, going from the bottom to the top, keeping the rows about four inches apart.
 Fewer amounts of holes will result in a strong spray while many small holes will cause a small spray.

 Attach the bottleneck to the end of your water hose and secure with electrical tape or duct tape.
-Place the new sprinkler in the garden or on your yard and turn on the water.
+Place the new sprinkler in the garden or in your yard and turn on the water.
 After watering the garden, you can water the kids as they play in the yard.